rust-lang/book/second-edition/src/ch17-00-oop.md

 definitions aside for now.

-Instead, we're going to talk about things we hear from programmers who are new to Rust, but worked with object-orieted languages previously.
+Instead, we're going to talk about things we hear from programmers who are new to Rust, but worked with object-oriented languages previously.
 Sometimes, people come to Rust and get a little stuck, because Rust doesn't support a feature that they may rely on heavily in other languages.